jal2/ethernet-tools/README.md

 and print the payload preceeded by a timestamp (absolute time in UTC).
 This may be quite helpful when programs send their printable output via UDP and we want to timestamp the lines.

+You need to install the package libpcap-dev in order to build this program.

 Example:
 ```
 ./udp2txt 6500 example1.pcap